erhant/spoti-stuff/README.md

 - Better error handling (with components).
 Also check status code of requests.
 - Implement tests
 - Go back to menu after logout!
-- Add audio features to spotipeek
-- Can move nulls to states only, not type
-- Table scrollable and styling in SpotiDiff
 - Spotipeek loading screen bug!
 - Add theme